chippytech/GenerateSpeech/README.md

-# TextToSpeech
+# OpenTTS
-A Simple Text To Speech Converted.
-Built With Bootstrap, HTML, CSS &amp; JavaScript.
+A Simple Text To Speech Generator Converted.
+Built With Bootstrap, HTML, CSS and JavaScript.
+Fork of a deleted RoyalityFree project.
 Powered By Microsoft Speech AI With More Than 25+ Regional Languages 😍!

 # Features
 - Quick & Smart